ENOFLAG/writeups/hacklu2022/ordersystem/README.md

 ### Upload additional constants

-In order to make the exploit work, we need a few more constants:
+In order to make the exploit work, we need a few more constants.
+These have to be uploaded after the plugins to make sure the plugins can be saved to disk successfully before any entries with invalid filenames are created (e.g. saving the file `plugins/expl` won't work because there is no directory `storage/plugins` but we cannot traverse the path because then the logfile method won't find it since this is operating from the working directory).

 Store the filename which is used as "logfile" at index `ord("a")`